-It is the responsibility of Mrs Julia Eldridge (Chiddingly), Abbie Banks (St Mary's) and Miss Lizzie Hillier (East Hoathly) and Christele Taiclet to check the contents every term and re-stock as necessary.
+It is the schools responsibility to check the contents every term and re-stock as necessary.

 The care suite is the designated area for first aid treatment, administration of first aid and for children who are unwell (sickness) at Park Mead.